Dreaming381/Latios-Framework/Documentation~/Core/LatiosWorld in Detail.md

 -   LatiosSimulationSystemGroup – subclasses `SimulationSystemGroup`
 -   LatiosPresentationSystemGroup – subclasses `PresentationSystemGroup`

+For NetCode projects, it instead creates the appropriate Client and Server variants.
+This is dictated by the `WorldRole` argument in the `LatiosWorld` constructor.

+These systems have slightly modified behavior to support additional features.

 ## System Creation in LatiosInitializationSystemGroup

 The `LatiosInitializationSystemGroup` is the home to all Latios.Core systems.